zachmccabe/zachmccabe.github.io/_travel/travel.md

 ## Travel with me

 No signal?
-Some tactics for communicating across [timezones.]
+Some tactics I like to use when communicating across [timezones.]
 To the tune of that David Bowie line about Mars.

 [Far away and asking dumb questions.]
 Toddlers, therapists and some of the smartest people I've met all use silly questions with devestating precision.
 I'm trying to learn from them.